OLRC/SwiftSLOUploader/README.rst

  	$ --auth_token TEXT       Swift auth token from swift stat.  [required]
  	$ --storage_url TEXT      Storage url found from swift stat -v.  [required]
  	$ --concurrent_processes  Number of concurrent processes used to upload segments.
 Default is 10
  	$ --max_disk_space        In MB, the max amount of disk space the script can use while creating segments.
+By default, the script will use as much space as required as determined by the segment_size and concurrent_processes
  	$ --help                  Show this message and exit.